atom-box/bpikl/README.md

 [ ] Add Validation
 [ ] Sanitize inputs using 12-1 from d powers book
 [ ] 2nd route works
-[ ] change echo, error, to logging.
+[ ] implement DBM with Apache.
+DB writes to .htaccess [ ] change echo, error, to logging.
 Get a logger from composer.
 Add log path to config
 >  https://getbootstrap.com/docs/5.0/forms/validation/
 [ ] break up into classes a bit, views a bit